marcidy/micropython-uasyncio-webexample/README.md

 The implemnetation Just Worked(tm) with a WebSocket clinet connection created in Javascript, and a client and server connection from Python's websockets package.
 I won't pretend it's compliant..more like complacent :).

 ### Phone Home
-If you run a websocket server elsewhere, change `phone_home` in `ws.py`, which attemps to phone home evecy 5 seconds.
+If you run a websocket server elsewhere, change `call_home` in `ws.py`, which attemps to phone home every 5 seconds.
 If a connection is made, data will be sync'd to that location also.

 Run a `websockets` server somehwere and it should "just work (tm)".